 Want to do more for wildlife?

-Learn how to become a wildlife carer for those orphaned and sick wildlife cases that come through vet and wildlife hospitals.
+Don’t just have a wildlife rescue kit in your car, learn how to become a wildlife carer for those orphaned and sick wildlife cases that come through vet and wildlife hospitals.
 There are never enough wildlife carers!
 Ask your local wildlife hospital for details on an organisation near you.

 There’s plenty of wonderful wildlife carers out there with more experience on capturing and restraining wild animals than me.
 Did I miss anything?
 What else would you suggest we add to this basic wildlife rescue kit?